doem97/openai-proxy/README.md

 ### Track Request Log For Each User
 Open browser and navigate to `${PROXY_URL}/log`.
 You will see the usage of corresponding user.

+**WARNING!!!** Although not explicitly mentioned in [OpenAI term of usage](https://openai.com/policies/terms-of-use), using this proxy to share/distribute your remaining quota to public would be considered violation to OpenAI rules, and will cause account limitation/ban.
+PLEASE DON'T TRY TO DO SO!!

+**PLEASE only use this system to control the api access WITHIN your team.**